How to buy an apartment in Montenegro

 • apartments in class 5 hotels*;

-luxury penthouses with elevator or entrance, and having an entrance hall, dressing room, three bathrooms;
+luxury penthouses with elevator or entrance, and having an entrance hall, dressing room, and three bathrooms;

 • equipped apartments with furniture and household appliances.

 There are many options.
-On our website, upon request, each buyer will choose an excellent apartment for purchase, counting on an affordable budget and personal preferences.
+Upon request, each buyer will choose an excellent apartment for purchase on our website, counting on an affordable budget and personal preferences.

 Where is it better to buy a house in Montenegro

 Apartments in resort towns and villages of Montenegro are in the greatest demand.
-Buyers purchasing housing for moving with permanent residence may also be interested in the capital city of Podgorica with a well-developed infrastructure, convenient transport interchange and rich cultural life.
+Buyers purchasing housing for moving with permanent residence may also be interested in the capital city of Podgorica, which has a well-developed infrastructure, convenient transport interchange, and rich cultural life.

 Where can I buy an apartment:

-1. Budva is the most popular and expensive city in the country.
+1. Budva is the country's most popular and expensive city.
 Apartment prices are average along the coast.
-A great option for buying a home for the purpose of investing.
+A great option for buying a home for investing.

 Tivat is a quiet and cozy city to live in.
 Apartment prices are the highest.

-2. Bar is a port city, housing prices are noticeably lower than in Budva.
+2. Bar is a port city with lower housing prices than Budva.

 3. Becici is a picturesque resort village, a good place for permanent residence.
-There are a lot of vacationers here in the summer season, but there are all opportunities to make good money in the tourism business.
-In other seasons of the year, a quiet and peaceful atmosphere prevails in the village.
+There are a lot of vacationers here in the summer season, but there are opportunities to make good money in the tourism business.
+In other seasons, a quiet and peaceful atmosphere prevails in the village.

-Other popular resort towns in Montenegro where you can buy an apartment: Herceg Novi, Igalo, Genovici, Kumbor, Prcanj, Kumbor, Perast, Stoliv, Radovici in the area of Lustica peninsula, Kotor, Cetinje, Rejevici, Sutomore, Ulcinj.
+Other popular resort towns in Montenegro where you can buy an apartment are Herceg Novi, Igalo, Genovici, Kumbor, Prcanj, Kumbor, Perast, Stoliv, Radovici in the area of Lustica peninsula, Kotor, Cetinje, Rejevici, Sutomore, Ulcinj.

-If an apartment is purchased for permanent residence and you are interested in the most affordable options for the cost, you can consider real estate in the central part of the country, located far from the coastline.
+Suppose an apartment is purchased for permanent residence, and you are interested in the most affordable options for the cost.
+In that case, you can consider real estate in the central part of the country, located far from the coastline.

 The cost of apartments in Montenegro

-The prices of apartments in Montenegro are ambiguous and start from 55 thousand euros.
-The cost depends on the location of the object, the condition of the house, the apartment itself, the number of floors, equipment and other nuances.
+The prices of flats in Montenegro are ambiguous and start from 55 thousand euros.
+The cost depends on the object's location, the condition of the house, the apartment itself, the number of floors, equipment, and other nuances.

 A small studio apartment in the port city of Bar can be bought for 50 thousand euros.
-In Budva, a one-bedroom apartment renovated and furnished will cost 80-100 thousand euros.
+A renovated and furnished one-bedroom apartment in Budva will cost 80-100 thousand euros.
 For a spacious apartment in Petrovac with an area of over 100 m2 with repairs and equipment, you will have to pay 180-220 thousand euros.
-You can also buy a cozy 4-room apartment in Becici in a complex with a swimming pool and a good repair for 350 thousand euros.
-All current offers for the sale of real estate and apartments in Montenegro can be found on our website or contact via contact details.
+You can also buy a cozy 4-room apartment in Becici in a complex with a swimming pool and good repair for 350 thousand euros.
+All current offers for selling real estate and apartments in Montenegro can be found on our website or via contact details.

 The procedure for buying an apartment in Montenegro

 Registration of transactions for the purchase and sale of real estate in Montenegro is carried out by a notary in the presence of a lawyer and an interpreter.
-The buyer is practically unable to independently prepare all the documents for the execution of the contract, check for encumbrances and property documents.
-But, foreigners should still use the services of our experienced realtor, who will help to understand in detail all the nuances of registration.
+The buyer cannot independently prepare all the documents to execute the contract check for encumbrances and property documents.
+However, foreigners should still use the services of our experienced realtor, who will help them understand all the nuances of registration in detail.

 How the transaction goes at the notary:

-1. Drawing up a preliminary contract with a deposit for an apartment in the amount of 10%.
+1. Drawing up a preliminary contract with a deposit for an apartment of 10%.

 3. The purchase and sale agreement specifies the exact deadline for depositing the remaining funds for the apartment.
-Within the specified period, the buyer undertakes to make a payment to the seller's bank account.
+The buyer pays to the seller's bank account within the specified period.

 4. After receiving the money, the seller writes a receipt with a notary, after which the third copy of the contract is sent to the Cadastre.